SEO is like a slow burning fire. Once you get it started, you need to add more wood to it to keep it going.

 Like with this blog post, I will link to our SEO services page because it relates to the topic.

-#5: Set up Google My Business
+#5: Set up a Google My Business profile

 Optimizing your business locally is a necessity for local business owners.
 Start by creating a Google My Business page, which is basically the modern-day version of the Yellow Pages.
 Complete all of the sections of the listing and use keyword phrases your target audience uses when searching for a business like yours.